 On the day of arrival you can go on a discovery tour in General Luna and relax with a drink or two.
 There are also some small clothes or souvenir shops.

-Philippines route day 10: Siargao
+Philippines itinerary day 10: Siargao

 Palm trees as far as the eye can see